A Gamer's Guide to Blockchain and Crypto

 It wouldn't be mining without treasure.
 PoW currencies incentivize their miners to confirm transactions by offering block rewards.
 If a miner can "win the block" before someone else, they'll walk away with some of whatever currency is native to the network.
 This is how new Bitcoin gets minted.

 Finding the answer is only the first step.
 When a miner's hardware produces a hash that solves the equation, their software gets the chance to arrange some pending transactions into a block.
-That proposed block is broadcast to everyone else running the Bitcoin program—along with the solution that got them there.
+That proposed block is broadcast to everyone else running a Bitcoin node—along with the solution that got them there.

 The rest of the computers hooked up to the network must validate any proposed solution that comes their way.
 If the answer checks out, the miner who found it hits paydirt, and the block is officially logged to the blockchain.